shawnbrown/datatest/README.rst

   python setup.py test

 Don't worry if some of the tests are skipped.
-Tests for optional data sources (like pandas DataFrames or MS Excel files) are skipped when the related third-party packages are not installed.
+Tests for optional data sources (like pandas DataFrames or NumPy arrays) are skipped when the related third-party packages are not installed.

 If the source code and test results are satisfactory, install the